msurdi/html-string/README.md

 A templating library based on JavaScript tagged template literals.

 - Works on Node and in the browser.
-- Type safe, written in Typescript.
+- Written in Typescript.
-- It does not require special editor plugins, formatters, compilers, etc as it's just standard JavaScript code.
+- It does not require special editor plugins, formatters, compilers, etc as it's used as just standard JavaScript syntax.
+Optionally installing [the VSCode lit-html extension](https://marketplace.visualstudio.com/items?itemName=bierner.lit-html) will improve the experience with full intellisense support inside the HTML.
+Click to go to definition of interpolated values and nested components, autocompletion, eslint and prettier support, syntax coloring, renaming symbols, auto closing tags, emmet, etc
 - Client side interactivity can be implemented with [Stimulus](https://stimulus.hotwired.dev/), [Alpine](https://alpinejs.dev/) or similar libraries.
-See the [examples](examples).
+See the [examples](examples) directory.

 Quick Example: